Sinema took Wall Street money while killing tax on investors

 “Senator Sinema makes every decision based on one criteria: what’s best for Arizona," Hurley said in a statement.
 “She has been clear and consistent for over a year that she will only support tax reforms and revenue options that support Arizona’s economic growth and competitiveness.”

-The American Investment Council, a trade group that lobbies on behalf of private equity, also defended their push to defeat the tax provisions.

-"Our team worked to ensure that members of Congress from both sides of the aisle understand how private equity directly employs workers and supports small businesses throughout their communities," Drew Maloney, the organization's CEO and president, said in a statement.

-Sinema's defense of wealthy investors' tax treatment offers a jarring contrast to her background as a Green Party activist and self-styled "Prada socialist" who once likened accepting campaign cash to "bribery" and later called for "big corporations & the rich to pay their fair share" before launching her first campaign for Congress in 2012.
+Sinema's defense of the tax provisions offers a jarring contrast to her background as a Green Party activist and self-styled “Prada socialist” who once likened accepting campaign cash to “bribery" and later called for “big corporations & the rich to pay their fair share” shortly before launching her first campaign for Congress in 2012.

-She's been far more magnanimous since, praising private equity in 2016 from the House floor for providing "billions of dollars each year to Main Street businesses."
-After her election to the Senate, Sinema interned during the 2020 congressional recess at a private equity mogul's boutique winery in Northern California.
+She's been far more magnanimous since, praising private equity in 2016 from the House floor for providing "billions of dollars each year to Main Street businesses” and later interning at a private equity mogul's boutique winery in Northern California during the 2020 congressional recess.

-The soaring contributions from the industry to Sinema trace back to last summer.
-That's when she first made clear that she wouldn't support a carried interest tax increase, as well as other corporate and business tax hikes included in an earlier iteration of Biden's agenda.
+The surge in contributions from the industry to Sinema trace back to last summer.
+That's when she first made clear that she wouldn't support a carried interest tax increase, as well as other corporate and business tax increases, included in an earlier iteration of Biden's agenda.

 During a two-week period in September alone, Sinema collected $47,100 in contributions from 16 high-ranking officials from the private equity firm Welsh, Carson, Anderson & Stowe, records show.
 Employees and executives of KKR, another private equity behemoth, contributed $44,100 to Sinema during a two-month span in late 2021.